Brain Imaging Analysis Kit

 Install updated version of the following Python packages:

 Note the --user flag, which instructs Pip to not overwrite system files.
 You must add $HOME/.local/bin to your $PATH to be able to run the updated Pip, e.g., by adding the following line to $HOME/.profile and launching a new login shell (e.g., logout or execute bash -l):

 Install brew from https://brew.sh.
 If you already have brew, examine the output of the following command to make sure it is working:

 Then install the following:

 You must instruct programs to use this clang version at /usr/local/opt/llvm/bin.
 One way to do this, which works for most programs, is setting the CC environment variable.
 You can add the following lines to $HOME/.profile (or $HOME/.bash_profile, if you have one).
 For them to take effect, you must logout or launch a new login shell, e.g., bash -l:

 In addition, you also need to specify the directories that the newly installed clang will seek for compiling and linking:

 export LDFLAGS="-L/usr/local/opt/llvm/lib "\ "-Wl,-rpath,/usr/local/opt/llvm/lib $LDFLAGS" export CPPFLAGS="-I/usr/local/opt/llvm/include $CPPFLAGS"

 Install updated versions of the following Python packages:

-python3 -m pip install -U pip virtualenv
+python3 -m pip install -U pip

 python3 -m pip install -U brainiak